Friday, May 30, 2008

 3 Tablespoons fresh lemon juice

 Combine all ingredients, except lemon juice, in a saucepan and mix well with a wire whisk.
 Bring to boil on stove.
 Reduce heat to simmer and cook for 10 minutes.
 Take off heat and stir in lemon juice.
 Let cool.
-Put into glass quart jar and store in fridge.
+Put into glass jar and store in fridge.
+One recipe makes about 3 cups.

 Monday, May 12, 2008